What is a dog in heat?

 Hormonal changes during heat result in various signs, including swelling of the vulva (usually a couple of days before the bleeding starts), bleeding, licking of the genital area and urinating more frequently.
 There may also be behavioural changes, such as being overly friendly with other dogs, mounting and roaming.
 Some bitches may become anxious and nervous, while others may appear more domineering.

-How much blood is lost during a season?
+How much blood does a female dog lose during a season?

 This will vary between dogs, mainly depending on their size.
 Larger dogs will typically bleed more than small dogs, but some make not appear to bleed at all.
 Please speak to your vet if you are concerned about the amount of blood lost.